SpongePowered/SpongeDocs/source/plugin/event/filters.rst

     @Listener
     @Exclude(InteractBlockEvent.Primary.class)
-    public void onInterace(InteractBlockEvent event) {
+    public void onInteract(InteractBlockEvent event) {
         // do something
     }

-This listener will be called for all events extending InteractBlockEvent **except** for the ``InteractBlockEvent.Primary`` event (leaving just the ``InteractBlockEvent.Secondary`` event).
+This listener would normally be called for all events extending InteractBlockEvent.
+However, the ``Exclude`` annotation will prevent your listener from being called for the ``InteractBlockEvent.Primary`` event (leaving just the ``InteractBlockEvent.Secondary`` event).

 An example with ``@Include`` could be:

 .. code-block:: java

     @Listener
-    @Include({InteractBlockEvent.Primary.class, InteractBlockEvent.Secondary.class})
+    @Include({DamageEntityEvent.class, DestructEntityEvent.class})
-    public void onInterace(InteractBlockEvent event) {
+    public void onEvent(EntityEvent event) {
         // do something
     }

-This listener will be called for all events extending InteractBlockEvent which are also in the list of events within the ``@Include`` annotation (which is all of them as it happens).
+This listener would normally be called for all EntityEvents, however the ``Include`` annotation narrows it to only recieve ``DamageEntityEvent`` and ``DestructEntityEvent``\ s.

 **@IsCancelled**
 This annotation allows filtering events by their cancellation state at the time that your event listener would normally be called.
 By default your event listener will not be called if the event has been cancelled by a previous event listener.
-However you can change this behavior to one of three states depending on the Cancellation state value in the ``@IsCancelled`` annotation.
+However you can change this behavior to one of three states depending on the ``Tristate`` value in the ``@IsCancelled`` annotation.

-- ``CancellationState.FALSE`` is the default behavior and will not call your listener if the event has been cancelled.
+- ``Tristate.FALSE`` is the default behavior if the ``IsCancelled`` annotation is not present, and will not call your listener if the event has been cancelled.
-- ``CancellationState.IGNORE`` will cause your listener to be called regardless of the cancellation state of the event.
+- ``Tristate.UNDEFINED`` will cause your listener to be called regardless of the cancellation state of the event.
-- ``CancellationState.TRUE`` will cause your listener to be called only if the event has been cancelled by a previous event listener.
+- ``Tristate.TRUE`` will cause your listener to be called only if the event has been cancelled by a previous event listener.

 Parameter Filters
 =================